nuremics/nuremics-docs/docs/getting-started.md

             git clone git@github.com:nuremics/nuremics-labs.git
             ```

-2. **_(Optional, but recommended)_ Create the NUREMICS virtual environment.** From the root directory of your cloned repo, use either conda or micromamba to create and install the environment using the provided `environment.yml` file.
+2. **_(Optional, but recommended)_ Create the nuRemics virtual environment.** From the root directory of your cloned repo, use either conda or micromamba to create and install the environment using the provided `environment.yml` file.

     _- Creation -_
     === "Conda"